12 Best Wines for People that Don’t Like Wine

 Sauvignon Blanc

-This is a refreshing and smooth white with a light body that has delicious flavors of citrus and kiwi running through it.
+This is a refreshing, light bodied white wine that has delicious flavors of citrus and tropical fruit running through it.

 Sauvignon Blanc is the white wine you should try if you're not keen on the sweeter recommendations.

-It's drier than our other suggestions with a crisp and refreshing character.
+It's drier than my other suggestions, with a crisp and refreshing character.

 Pinot Grigio